Toad in the Hole - a lighter version of this Classic British dish using low-fat sausages and the perfect Yorkshire pudding batter.

-Lastly, you can't have Toad in the Hole without Gravy and so my Best Ever Syn Free Gravy is delicious drizzled over this.
+Lastly, you can't have Toad in the Hole without Gravy and so my Best Ever Gravy is delicious drizzled over this.
 I make a large batch of the gravy regularly and freeze some in tubs, as you never know when you might need gravy.
 Did I mention that the kids love this gravy too?
-It's is packed with flavour and doesn't have all those unnecessary ingredients like MSG in boxed gravy.
-Not forgetting it is also SYN FREE, bonus!!
+It's is packed with flavour and all homemade.
+Not forgetting it is also , bonus!!

 If you can't do without some carby sides to your Toad in the hole.
 These are all great additions too.

 - Crispy Golden Potatoes